divio/divio-cloud-docs/introduction/django-05-services.rst

     divio project env-vars -s test --all --get DEFAULT_STORAGE_DSN

-to get the value of the ``DEFAULT_DATABASE_DSN`` from the cloud test environment.
+to get the value of the ``DEFAULT_STORAGE_DSN`` from the cloud test environment.
 (If you don't get a value, check in the *Services* view of the project that it has been provisioned.)
-In your ``.env-local``, apply this value as the ``DEFAULT_DATABASE_DSN``.
+In your ``.env-local``, apply this value as the ``DEFAULT_STORAGE_DSN``.
 Launch the application once more, and run the test above again, uploading and saving a file.
 This time, you should find that the saved file is now served from the external media server.

 The final test is to try it all in the cloud.
 Revert the ``DEFAULT_STORAGE_DSN`` to its local value